-No demolition operation should commence unless the Council has given a notice under Section 81 or six weeks has elapsed since the giving of notification to the Council as to the intention to commence a demolition operation.
+You cannot start any demolition unless we have given a notice under Section 81 or six weeks has elapsed since you told us of the intention to start the demolition.

-This period is required to allow time for the Council to consult other interested parties.
-The Council will endeavour to consult as quickly as possible and in many cases will be able to give a notice within seven to fourteen days.
+This period is required to allow time us to consult other interested parties.
+We will consult as quickly as possible and in many cases will be able to give a notice within seven to fourteen days.

-It is also the responsibility of the person carrying out the demolition to consult occupiers of adjacent buildings and the Gas and Electricity Boards.
+If you are carrying out the demolition it is your responsibility to consult occupiers of adjacent buildings and the public utilities (electricity, gas and water authorities).

-Where a local authority gives notice under Section 81 they must also give a copy to the owners and occupiers of any building adjacent to the demolition site, the statutory undertakers.
+Where we give notice under Section 81 we will also give a copy to the owners and occupiers of any building adjacent to the demolition site.

 Burning material on site

-The Fire Service and the Health and Safety Executive must also be given a copy if it is proposed to burn material on the site.
+The Fire Service and the Health and Safety Executive must also be given a copy of the Section 81 notice if it is proposed to burn material on the site.

-Expenses incurred by us regarding the issue of a notice and supervision of work on site may be recovered from the person on whom the notice served.
-This will be a minimum of £100.
+Expenses incurred by us regarding the issue of a notice and supervision of work on site may be recovered from you.

 What other permission you might need